gateio/gateapi-php/docs/Api/FuturesApi.md

 );
 $settle = 'usdt'; // string | Settle currency
 $futures_order = new \GateApi\Model\FuturesOrder(); // \GateApi\Model\FuturesOrder |
-$x_gate_exptime = 1689560679123; // int | Specify the expiration time (milliseconds); if the GATE receives the request time greater than the expiration time, the request will be rejected
+$x_gate_exptime = '1689560679123'; // string | Specify the expiration time (milliseconds); if the GATE receives the request time greater than the expiration time, the request will be rejected

 try {
     $result = $apiInstance->createFuturesOrder($settle, $futures_order, $x_gate_exptime);